 I intend to keep working at it, to keep trying new things and to keep unlocking my biological potential.

-The four components of this final projecr show how I utilised the learning of my Public Health and Personal Fitness concentration, as well as previous practice and experimentation of biohacking my health, to form my overall health philosophy and practice moving forwards.
+The components of this final project explore how I utilised the learning of my Public Health and Personal Fitness concentration, as well as previous practice and experimentation of biohacking my health, to form my overall health philosophy and practice moving forwards.

 “Biohacking can be described as citizen or do-it-yourself biology.
 For many “biohackers,” this consists of making small, incremental diet or lifestyle changes to make small improvements in your health and well-being.

 Biohacks promise anything from quick weight loss to enhanced brain function.
 But the best biohacking results come from being well-informed and cautious about what works for your body.“